khoih-prog/WebSockets2_Generic/README.md

 ### Note for Platform IO using ESP32 LittleFS

+#### Necessary only for esp32 core v1.0.6-

+From esp32 core v1.0.6+, [`LittleFS_esp32 v1.0.6`](https://github.com/lorol/LITTLEFS) has been included and this step is not necessary anymore.

-In Platform IO, to fix the error when using [`LittleFS_esp32 v1.0`](https://github.com/lorol/LITTLEFS) for ESP32-based boards with ESP32 core v1.0.4- (ESP-IDF v3.2-), uncomment the following line
+In Platform IO, to fix the error when using [`LittleFS_esp32 v1.0.6`](https://github.com/lorol/LITTLEFS) for ESP32-based boards with ESP32 core v1.0.4- (ESP-IDF v3.2-), uncomment the following line

 from